Non-Markovianity and memory enhancement in Quantum Reservoir Computing

 where $N$ is the number of reservoir qubits, $J_{ij}$ are the random couplings, sampled from the fixed interval $[-1,1]$, $h$ is the strength of the magnetic fields, and $\mathcal{D}_L$ is a local dissipator:

 where $\gamma$ is its corresponding decay rate.

 We can now study the Quantum Residual Reservoir's ability to retrieve past inputs by computing the performance for the short-term memory task (STM)~\cite{Fette2005}.
-According to the standard definition, at each time step, the target values $\hat{y}_k$ are the past inputs delayed by a time $\tau$: $\hat{y}_k = s_{k-\tau}$, while the injected inputs are randomly extracted from the interval $[0,1]$.
+According to the standard definition, at each time step, the target values $\hat{y}_k$ are the past inputs delayed by a time $\tau$: $\hat{y}_k = s_{k-\tau}$, \an{while the injected inputs are i.i.d. uniform random variables over the interval $[0,1]$}.
 Fixing $\tau_E = 10$ and considering the output observables to be the single-qubit matrices $\{\sigma^z_i\}_{i=1}^N$, in Fig.~\ref{fig:rs}~(a) we plot the estimated capacity as a function of the delay $\tau$ for different values of $\lambda$ \cite{Supp}.
 As predicted by the theoretical results, when the evolution is Markovian ($\lambda = 1$), the capacity exhibits a typical decay, making inputs delayed by $\tau > 3$ practically irretrievable.
 Moreover, as expected in the non-Markovian cases ($\lambda = 0.5$ and $\lambda = 0.1$), we observed a capacity revival at $\tau = \tau_E$, whose magnitude increases as $\lambda$ decreases.

 This memory revival, observed exclusively in non-Markovian dynamics, can be crucial for solving certain tasks.
 For instance, Fig.~\ref{fig:rs}~(b) illustrates that the Quantum Residual Reservoir’s capacity for the target $\hat{y}_k = s_k s_{k-10}$ tends to decrease with $\lambda$~\cite{Supp}.
 This behavior suggests that the task requires the reservoir to retain both recent inputs ($s_k$) and long-delayed ones ($s_{k-10}$).
 Achieving this dual time-scale memory is only possible by introducing non-Markovianity.
 While in this synthetic QRC design, the performance in the chosen non-linear memory task is monotonically related to the revival strength, in general, the form of dissipation and non-Markovianity cannot be isolated, and moreover different memory forms are required in different tasks.
 Therefore, the enhancing effect of non-Markovianity will depend on the QRC task.